barryclark/jekyll-now/_posts/2019-05-21-leveraging-cloud-native-enterprise.md

 ---
 layout: post
 title: "Leveraging Cloud Native Technology to Transform Your Enterprise - KubeCon CloudNativeCon Barcelona"
+description: "Cheryl Hung discusses how and why enterprise IT migrates to Kubernetes and cloud native, with IBM, Mastercard and Intuit."
 tags:
   - Video
   - "2019"